byu-oit/rockefeller/docs/getting-started/cli-reference.rst

       {
           "phaseName": "Github", // The phase the secret is associated with.
-          "name": "githubAccessToken", // The name of the secret "message": "'Github' phase - Please enter your GitHub access token", // This is not necessary, but will be present if the original object was obtained from handel-codepipeline list-required-secrets.
+          "name": "githubAccessToken", // The name of the secret "message": "'Github' phase - Please enter your GitHub access token", // This is not necessary, but will be present if the original object was obtained from rockefeller list-required-secrets.
           "value": "ABCDEFGHIJKLMNOPQRSTUVWXYZ" // The secret's value
       }
     ]

 .. _cli-delete:

-`handel-codepipeline delete`
+`rockefeller delete`
 ----------------------------

 Deletes the AWS CodePipeline.